oxygenxml/dita-media-support/Readme.txt

+Plugin which allows referring to videos, embedded videos and audio resources in the DITA content.

 Media plugin which converts the DITA object element to various HTML 5 structures like <video>, <audio> or <iframe>.

 The plugin works with both DITA OT 1.8 and 2.x.